-Our team has organized unique groups of patient populations with signs of lung cancer risk and has assembled a collection of blood and tissue specimens from these patients.
-With our innovative technologies and unique patient populations, our research team will seek to understand how early lung cancer develops and will test methods to block this development, using three complementary approaches:
+The Team has organized unique groups of patient populations with signs of lung cancer risk and has assembled a collection of blood and tissue specimens from these patients.
+The Team seeks to understand how early lung cancer develops and will test methods to block this development, using three complementary approaches:

-First, we will create a molecular atlas of pre-cancer of the lung.
+-- First, they will create a molecular atlas of pre-cancer of the lung.
 These studies will identify which types of precancerous lung tissue require aggressive treatment and which treatments will block the development of these abnormal lesions to invasive lung cancer.

-Second, we will develop two diagnostic tools that can be directly applied in the clinic for simple, yet accurate, detection of early lung cancer: 1) Nasal swabs, blood samples and radiological imaging to confirm whether lung abnormalities found on chest imaging are lung cancer or benign lung disease.
-This is an urgent need, because although the number of lung abnormalities detected is increasing, the majority of these events do not represent lung cancer; therefore, this diagnostic will ensure that patients without lung cancer will avoid unnecessary and invasive testing procedures.
-2) Blood tests that can identify patients at the earliest stages of lung cancer recurrence thus enabling their timely and effective intervention with therapies such as those that boost the immune system.
+-- Second, they will develop two diagnostic tools that can be directly applied in the clinic for simple, yet accurate, detection of early lung cancer: 1) Nasal swabs, blood samples and radiological imaging to confirm whether lung abnormalities found on chest imaging are lung cancer or benign lung disease.
+2) Blood tests able to identify patients at the earliest stages of lung cancer recurrence.

-Third, we will develop tests to identify which individuals are most likely to benefit from a number of treatment strategies to intercept lung cancer, including emerging immunotherapies.
-The insights gained from our research will enable the medical, research and patient communities to make major strides in their attempts to thwart lung cancer before it occurs.
-Ultimately, we aspire to make it possible for every person at risk for lung cancer to have a personalized interception approach.
+-- Third, they will develop tests to identify which individuals are most likely to benefit from a number of treatment strategies to intercept lung cancer, including emerging immunotherapies.